 From chatbots to big data, marketers and businesses are looking for the easiest possible way to make their marketing efforts a lot easier.
 It does not come as a surprise that, according to Invespcro, 86% of marketers consider “ease of use” to be the most critical factor when evaluating automation tools.

-Machine learning and artificial intelligence (AI) are two crucial tactics that are predicted to grow exponentially in 2021.
-Additionally, chatbots, Automated social media marketing, and Personalized email automation are leading automation trends to look out for in 2021.
+Machine learning and artificial intelligence (AI) are two crucial technologies which usage in marketing automation is predicted to grow exponentially in 2021.
+Additionally, chatbots, automated social media marketing, and personalized email automation are leading automation trends to look out for in 2021.

 11. According to 65% of marketing influencers, increasing marketing ROI is the top priority for a marketing technology strategy to achieve